pentandra/lifepreserver/items/static/blog/designing-for-open-access/index.md

 ## A Closer Look at 17th Century Tech

 To understand how to move forward, we must look back to the past.
-Let's take a look at the technology that was available for scientific publications during the
-<span class="oldstyle">17</span>th century.
-It can serve as sort of a loose
-metaphor for how to proceed in the future.
+Let's take a look at the technology that was available for scientific publications during the [17]{.oldstyle}th century.
+It can serve as sort of a loose metaphor for how to proceed in the future.

 <figure id="fig:movable-type" class="img" property="schema:image" resource="#movable_type" typeof="schema:ImageObject">
   <link property="rdfa:copy" resource="pentandra-website:license" />